nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

 Methods
 ^^^^^^^
-- **getDTO()**: This method must be overridden to return the class type of the DTO (Data Transfer Object).
-The controller uses it to serialize/deserialize the model's records.
+- **getDTO()**: This method must be overridden to return the class type of the DTO (Data Transfer Object) that the controller will use to serialize/deserialize the model's records.

 .. code-block:: java